About Dr Shikkiah de Quadros-Wander

 Monday - am

-Shikkiah coordinates professional development activities for the Western Perinatal & Infant Mental Health Professionals Network (MHPN).
+Shikkiah has been a workshop facilitator for MERTIL, the statewide relational trauma training program for Maternal and Child Health Nurses.
+She has also co-coordinated professional development activities for the Western Perinatal & Infant Mental Health Professionals Network (MHPN) since 2016.

 Registered with the Psychology Board of Australia (PsyBA)

 Member of the Australian Psychological Society (APS)